|

 I certainly feel that guilt.
 But I also fly a lot – or at least I did before the pandemic grounded me.
 Some of my flights were for work, and I would extend my stay for blogging purposes.
 But whether the flight is for work or leisure doesn’t matter; it still pollutes.

-I deal with this guilt in a number of ways at home: we have solar panels that reduce our usage of fossil fuels in our home, and we’re planning to install a few more.
+I deal with this guilt in a number of ways at home: we have solar panels that reduce our usage of fossil fuels in our home.
 We have given up beef, since cows produce a lot of methane which contributes to greenhouse gases, and we eat more vegetarian meals than we ever used to.
 I do my best to reduce our use of plastic packaging.
 We drive a hybrid car.

 Against a dark blue sunset sky, a view down the wing of an aircraft.
 KLM logo visible on the wingtip.
 Below, clouds, looking dark blue because the sun is below the horizon.